-견우 직녀 (The Cowherd and the Weaver Maid)
+견우 직녀 (GyeonU, JikNyeo/The Cowherd and the Weaver Maid)

-On the night of the seventh day of the seventh lunar month, supposedly two stars, Altair and Vega, approach each other most closely out of the whole year.
+On the night of the seventh day of the seventh lunar month, two stars, Altair and Vega, in the constellations Aquila (The Eagle) and Lyra (The Harp) respectively, receive special attention.

-As the story goes, Altair is a Cowherd and Vega is a Weaver Maid.
-He was a mortal and she was a celestial fairy, but they were in love and lived as husband and wife on earth.
+As the story goes, Altair was a Cowherd and Vega was a Weaver.
+He was a mortal and she was a celestial fairy, but they fell in love and lived as husband and wife on earth.

-Even so, their devotion to each other moved her stern heart, and the Empress allowed the lovers to meet one day out of the year.
-On that day, all the magpies of the world fly up to the sky and form a bridge over the Milky Way with their bodies, so the lovers could step across.
+Even so, their devotion to each other eventually moved her stern heart, and the Empress relented, allowing the lovers to meet one day out of the year.
+On that day, all the magpies of the world fly up to the sky and form a bridge over the Milky Way with their bodies, so the lovers can walk across.

-And this is why magpies have such smooth, shiny pates, so they say.
-This legend is probably Chinese in origin, but it is well-known throughout East Asia (with numerous local variations, I'm sure).
+And this is why magpies have such smooth, shiny pates, they say -- from being stepped on by the eager lovers.
+This legend is probably Chinese in origin, but it is well-known throughout East Asia.

 Check out the bridge of magpies in the illustration I found on the internet (I wish I could give credit, but I have no idea who painted it).
 And look at the photo (expand the image) -- those birds sure do look like they're trying to form a bridge between the cable and the contrail...
 As above, so below?